Kindred (Marvel Comics): Sins Past

-The story arc "Sins Past" by J. Michael Straczynski reveals that Peter Parker's girlfriend Gwen Stacy apparently fell pregnant with twins, a boy and a girl to whom she gave birth to while in France.
-Gwen vowed to raise the twins with Peter Parker and refused to allow Norman Osborn / Green Goblin access to them, who in the present claimed the children were his, borne of a supposed affair with Gwen.
+The story arc "Sins Past" by J. Michael Straczynski reveals that Peter Parker's girlfriend Gwen Stacy became pregnant with twins, a boy and a girl, to whom she gave birth to while in France.
+Gwen vowed to raise the twins with Peter and refused to allow Norman Osborn / Green Goblin access to them, who in the present claimed the children were his, borne of a supposed affair with Gwen.
 Seeing Gwen as a threat to his potential heirs, the Green Goblin killed Gwen.
 Norman then raised Gwen's two children, a boy named Gabriel and a girl named Sarah.
-Due to Norman's enhanced blood, the twins aged about 2-3 times faster than normal and were adults within the span of a few years (speculated to be between five and nine years old).
-Osborn told the twins that Peter was really their father and was responsible for their mother's death.
+Due to Norman's enhanced blood, the twins age about 2-3 times faster than normal and are adults within the span of a few years (speculated to be between five and nine years old).
+Osborn tells the twins that Peter is their father and was responsible for their mother's death.
 Gabriel and Sarah then attack Spider-Man, and Spider-Man subsequently deduces their true identities thanks to a note they sent that had been written by Gwen while in Paris.
-However, seeking to confirm it, Peter goes to Gwen's grave and digs up a sample of Gwen's DNA to compare to the twin's DNA which was obtained from the letter's envelope.
-During a brief confrontation with Sarah just after the DNA analysis completed, Spider-Man learns that she clearly resembles her mother, but is forced to escape when Gabriel attacks.
+Seeking to confirm it, Peter goes to Gwen's grave and digs up a sample of Gwen's DNA to compare to the twin's DNA which was obtained from the letter's envelope.
 Peter tells Mary Jane Watson about the initial encounter with Gabriel and Sarah, whereupon Mary Jane reveals of knowing about Norman's involvement with Gwen and tells all to Peter.
 Mary Jane has kept it from Peter all these years because Gwen was distraught and begged Mary Jane not to say anything, as well as not wanting to taint Peter's memory of the only woman Peter ever loved as much as — if not more than — Mary Jane.
 Arranging a press conference, Spider-Man tells Gabriel and Sarah to meet on the bridge where Gwen died, telling the truth about the twin's origins.
 Sarah believes Spider-Man — concluding that Peter would never have dug up Gwen's grave to acquire a DNA sample if there was even a chance of being their father, Spider-Man having never even run his own DNA against theirs because Peter and Gwen never reached that stage in their relationship — but Gabriel does not, resulting in him attempting to attack Spider-Man only to accidentally shoot Sarah.
-With their metabolisms out of control due to the Goblin formula within their metabolism, Gabriel returns to a secret Goblin base that Osborn told them to travel to after they had completed their mission, taking more Goblin formula as the Gray Goblin which apparently stabilized his aging problem at the cost of what remains of his sanity while Sarah is taken to hospital and is given a transfusion of Spider-Man's blood while in the hospital.
-Spider-Man's abnormal blood also serving to stabilize her condition, both physically and mentally (with Mary Jane imagining Spider-Man 'kicking Norman's ass' on a cellular level as Spider-Man's blood defeats the Goblin formula anomalies in Sarah's system).
+With their metabolisms out of control due to the Goblin formula within their metabolism, Gabriel returns to a secret base that Osborn told them to travel to after they had completed their mission.
+He takes more Goblin formula, becoming the Gray Goblin.
+This stabilized his aging at the cost of his sanity.
+Meanwhile, Sarah is taken to a hospital and given a transfusion of Spider-Man's blood.
+Spider-Man's abnormal blood also serving to stabilize her condition, both physically and mentally.
 When the Goblin tries to attack the weakened Spider-Man, Sarah shoots the Goblin's glider, recognizing that Spider-Man is not responsible for their mother's death, causing an explosion that results in her brother vanishing.
-Sarah flees from the hospital, while Gabriel is later found washed up on a beach with no memory of what happened.
+Gabriel is later found washed up on a beach with no memory of what happened.